 Yeah, I use it in the background quite a lot, because it gives color, and sets a special mood.
 I’m not a big sampler of main parts, or stuff that would be the basis of the music.

-—is there a similar inspiration behind all the tracks?
+You've said that your first EP was inspired by a "village blown by the sea"—is there a similar inspiration behind all the tracks?

 Maybe.
 Everything inspires us.
 It shouldn’t be like, “This inspired me to write that.”
 Sometimes it’s just a sequence of news and then you express yourself because of that.
 It’s not just one and only thing that inspires you.